fotstrt/text_classification/README.md

 ## LSTM-based models

+Our LSTM-based model can be found in the `implementations/lstm` folder.

+For generating word indexes and word embeddings:
+- `python3 implementations/lstm/process_data.py`

+For training/fine-tuning/testing the model:
+- `python3 implementations/lstm/sentiment.py`

 ## BERT-based models

 The implementations regarding to **BERT** are contained in the `implementations/bert` folder.
 There can be found the code scripts for: